-10. INCOME TAXES
+9. INCOME TAXES

 The Company is a single member limited liability company not subject to income tax.
 The Company holds all operations through indirect subsidiaries.
-The majority of these indirect subsidiaries are limited liability companies that are not subject to income tax.
-However, certain of the Company's indirect subsidiaries are corporations and are subject to income tax.
+The majority of these indirect subsidiaries are limited liability companies that are also not subject to income tax.
+A certain indirect subsidiary is a corporation that is subject to income tax, but has no operations and has not generated any taxable income since inception.
+Any taxable income that would be generated by the Company would be the responsibility of the Company's equity owner.
+As such, the Company has not provided for income taxes in the accompanying consolidated financial statements.